-This tool computes the maximum range that can be achieved in a communication system.
-It uses the Free Space Path Loss (FSPL) equations.
+This tool computes the maximum range or distance that can be achieved in a communication system.
+It uses the Free Space Path Loss (FSPL) equations .

 The system includes a transmitter, transmit antenna, receiver and receive antenna.